RickStrahl/BlogPosts/2023-02/Async Event Methods and Preventing Default in JavaScript/AsyncEventMethodsAndPreventingDefaultInJavascript.md

 ## Summary
 At the end of the day async code is not sync code even if `async` and `await` sometimes can lull you into thinking that it is.
 Behind the scenes the code is still asynchronous and **it will change the way the code executes**.
 And that can have side effects.

 In the example the side effect is that the `event` object's state was already applied by the time the `await` call returns and any further state changes on the event properties/methods are ignored.
-If you need to access that behavior after the fact, you may have to find another way.
+If you need to access that behavior after the fact, you may have to find another way to perform the default event behavior conditionally.

+Now I know and you do too - and I'll likely make this mistake again, regardless :smile: But hopefully I find this solution a little quicker next time around.

 <div style="margin-top: 30px;font-size: 0.8em;
             border-top: 1px solid #eee;padding-top: 8px;">